 Every brother and sister in the Lord who knows the Scriptures very well is familiar with Job’s trials.
-In Scripture it is written about him: “There was a man in the land of Uz, whose name was Job; and that man was perfect and upright, and one that feared God, and eschewed evil” (Job 1:1).
-Then, on account of two accusations against Job Satan made before God, the LORD said to Satan, “Behold, all that he has is in your power; only on himself put not forth your hand” (Job 1:12).
-“And the LORD said to Satan, Behold, he is in your hand; but save his life” (Job 2:6).
+In Scripture it is written about him, “There was a man in the land of Uz, whose name was Job; and that man was perfect and upright, and one that feared God, and eschewed evil” (Job 1:1).
+Then, on account of two accusations against Job Satan made before God, Jehovah said to Satan, “Behold, all that he has is in your power; only on himself put not forth your hand” (Job 1:12); “Behold, he is in your hand; but save his life” (Job 2:6).
 Then, trials came upon Job.
-In the trials of losing his property and children, as well as the trial of sore boils all over his body, however, his and reverence for Him were not shaken.
-What’s more, he still praised God and said, “the LORD gave, and the LORD has taken away; blessed be the name of the LORD” (Job 1:21) and “shall we receive good at the hand of God, and shall we not receive evil?”
+In the trials of losing his property and children, as well as the trial of sore boils all over his body, his faith in God and reverence for Him were not shaken.
+What’s more, he still praised God and said, “Jehovah gave, and Jehovah has taken away; blessed be the name of Jehovah” (Job 1:21) and “shall we receive good at the hand of God, and shall we not receive evil?”
 (Job 2:10).
 Ultimately, Job’s reverence for Jehovah God gained God’s approval and blessing, becoming an exemplar for later generations to emulate.
 Every time I read Job’s stories, I have great admiration for his perfect and upright humanity, and even more envy his reverence for God amid Satan’s malicious temptations and attacks.
 Nevertheless, what made me confused is: Since Job was so perfect and upright, and adored by people so much, why did God allow Satan to afflict him and subject him to such great trials?

 After reading this passage, I understand that God’s consignment of Job to Satan involves His management, as well as His salvation of mankind.
-In fact, the process of Job’s trials was precisely that of his being saved and made perfect by God.
-God’s trials of Job were mainly to make him and his faith perfect.
+In fact, the process of Job’s trials was precisely that of his being saved by God.
+God’s trials of Job were mainly to make his faith perfect.
 Anyone who has read the Scriptures knows that although Job had great faith in Jehovah God before his trials, he said that he had heard of Him by the hearing of the ear.
 Later, after seeing Jehovah God’s appearance, he said his eyes saw Him.
 This is the effect God’s work has achieved through allowing him to undergo trials, which is to say, through God’s consignment of him to Satan, and then through God’s salvation.

 I continued to read, “The other aspect is that, because Satan is the foil and serving object in God’s work, man is often given to Satan; this is the means God uses to allow people to see the wickedness, ugliness, and contemptibility of Satan amid Satan’s temptations and attacks, thus causing people to hate Satan and be able to know and recognize that which is negative.
 This process allows them to gradually free themselves from Satan’s control, and from Satan’s accusations, interference, and attacks—until, thanks to God’s words, their knowledge and obedience of God, and their faith in God and fear of Him, they triumph over the attacks of Satan, and triumph over the accusations of Satan; only then will they have been completely delivered from the domain of Satan.
 People’s deliverance means that Satan has been defeated, it means that they are no longer the food in Satan’s mouth—that instead of swallowing them, Satan has relinquished them.
 This is because such people are upright, because they have faith, obedience, and fear toward God, and because they completely break with Satan.
 They bring shame upon Satan, they make a coward of Satan, and they utterly defeat Satan.
 Their conviction in following God, and obedience to and fear of God defeat Satan, and make Satan completely give them up.
 Only people such as this have truly been gained by God, and it is this which is God’s ultimate objective in saving man.
 If they wish to, and wish to be completely gained by God, then all those who follow God must face temptations and attacks both great and small from Satan.
 Those who emerge from these temptations and attacks and are able to fully defeat Satan are those who have been saved by God. … Such people are not bound, spied upon, accused, or abused by Satan, they are completely free, they have been completely liberated and released.
 Job was just such a man of freedom, and this is precisely the significance of why God handed him over to Satan.”

 Satan is the serving object in God’s work.
-Through handing us over to Satan, a means of trial, God allows us to have discernment and knowledge of the wickedness and ugliness of Satan.
-Regardless of how Satan accuses, tempts and attacks us, as long as we live by the truth and God’s words, thanks to our knowledge and obedience of God and our faith in God and fear of Him, we will triumph over the interference and attacks of Satan, no longer be deceived or controlled by Satan and bear to God.
+Through handing us over to Satan, through a means of trials, God allows us to have discernment and knowledge of the wickedness and ugliness of Satan.
+Regardless of how Satan accuses, tempts and attacks us, as long as we live by the truth and God’s words, thanks to our knowledge and obedience of God and our faith in God and fear of Him, we will triumph over the interference and attacks of Satan, no longer be deceived or controlled by Satan and bear testimony to God.
 As such, we will be those who triumph over Satan, namely, those who escape from the influence of Satan.
 And Satan will be put to shame and defeated.
-Finally, only when we are able to follow the way of God and capable of fearing God and shunning evil can we be saved by God completely.
-And we can worship the Creator in a free and released way like Job and live in the light of God’s countenance.
+Finally, only when we are able to follow the way of God and are capable of fearing God and shunning evil can we be saved by God completely.
+And then we can worship the Creator in a free and released way like Job and live in the light of God’s countenance.